Global stimulus swells as China eases, ECB to start soon on QE

 "The priority has been shifted to safeguard growth," wrote analysts at OCBC Bank.
 "We still expect one more interest rate cut in the second quarter and the next possible move is likely to be a reserve requirement ratio cut."

-Over the weekend, India's reform-minded prime minister, Narendra Modi, released a budget that pleased economists and investors with pledges to spend more on modernizing aging roads and railways while keeping borrowing in check.
+Over the weekend, India's reform-minded prime minister, Narendra Modi, released a budget that pleased economists and investors with pledges to spend more on modernising ageing roads and railways while keeping borrowing in check.

-Ratings agency Moody's judged that the budget prioritized growth over deficit reduction.
+Ratings agency Moody's judged that the budget prioritised growth over deficit reduction.

 "Recent policy announcements, including the budget, support Moody's expectation that India's growth will remain stronger than the global average, and more robust than the median for similarly rated sovereigns," the agency concluded.